 When Lenny learns they will both be interning in London, she finds herself questioning whether she should go.
 But Lenny has never been one to back down during a fight and she refuses to let Vaughn win this round.

-If you love gritty love stories that don’t hold back, Angry God is one of the best enemies to lovers romance books you should get your hands on.
+If you love gritty love stories that don’t hold back, Angry God is one of the best enemies to lovers romance books to sink your teeth in.

 Four years ago, Dylan and Jace were best friends.
 Then tragedy struck, pushing Dylan and her family to move away.
 By the time Dylan returns to her hometown, everything has changed which she realizes on the first day of school when Jace makes it known that she is persona non grata.